Update: Breast cancer disparities in Black Americans

 Black women are 40 percent more likely to die from breast cancer compared to white women.
 This may reflect that:

-- Black women are more likely to be diagnosed at a later stage of disease when treatment is less likely to be successful.
+- Black women are more likely to be diagnosed at a later of disease when treatment is less likely to be successful.

 - The impact of systemic racism on delivery of cancer care resulting in Black women being more likely to receive incomplete treatment for breast cancer.